 Schmaltz, a meat product, has a rich flavor described variously as buttery, as somewhat nutty, or as carameled richness.
 It adds a deep savor to any recipe, including many traditional Jewish recipes, both for everyday meals and for High Holiday meals, such as Passover.
 What's not to like about being able to add the richness of butter without the dairy product itself?2

 How about using schmaltz for baked goods?
 According to Michael Ruhlman in The Book of Schmaltz3, "Schmaltz can replace butter in baked goods for extraordinary effects" (3).
 What?
 Schmaltz in cakes or cookies??
-Yup!
+Yes!
 Ruhlman offers the reader a schmaltz oatmeal cookie recipe: "The schmaltz does have a great effect here - it doesn't make the cookie taste like chicken, but it does give it a savory depth to balance the sweetness" (152).

 Schmaltz can also be used for simple purposes - as a flavorful oil in which to sauté vegetables, to enhance other flavors, or to use as a delightful spread on toast, garnished and seasoned to taste, instead of using butter or cheese.